Pre Conference Information

 It should be noted that the specific location of each Member State's exhibition shall be assigned by the Agency on a rotational basis, as per the usual practice.
 Therefore, no specific spot can be automatically reserved by the same Member State every year.

-Sessions at the Plenary Hall, including the opening statements of officials and delegates, will be streamed live during the whole week of the General Conference.
-Sessions of the Scientific Forum will also be live-streamed beginning on Tuesday, 23 September 2014.
+General Conference Sessions at the Plenary Hall, including the opening statements of officials and delegates, will be streamed live during the whole week of the General Conference.
+Sessions of the Scientific Forum will also be streamed live beginning on Tuesday, 23 September 2014.
 Links to the video streaming service will be provided on the opening day.

 Deputy Director General Janice Dunn Lee on 58th IAEA General Conference